ShahemNezamEddin/Dancing-together/README.md

 ### Thank you page

- - This page confirms for the user that their information have been sent to Dancing together.,and the school will contact hem soon.
+ - This page confirms for the user that his information have been sent to Dancing together, and the school will contact hem soon.

 ![Thank you page](https://github.com/ShahemNezamEddin/Dancing-together/blob/main/assets/images/thank-you-page.PNG)